hukevinxiaochen/portfolio-kb/README.markdown

     - Import a component
     - Use a component in an MDX file
   - design my main page
-  - design a custom component to be used by any component
+  - [x] design a custom component to be used by any component
+    - [x] make new components in the components directory
   - style a component
   - style the entire application globally
   - pass data to a page
   - store data that I want to be used by my components
   - modify data very quickly and easily (e.g. I should be able to describe a new project or job description in less than 10 minutes and it should be nicely redeployed to my site within that same time)
+  - [ ] use a library like material-ui or bootstrap
 - I should be able to easily check:
   - [x] the runtime environment to see if a database instance is running.
   - If I have all required dependencies installed.